Neonatal Foal Diseases

 Call your veterinarian or contact the UF Large Animal Hospital at 352-392-2229 if any of these diseases are present in your foal.
 If you have any questions do not hesitate to call us.

-Information provided by Dr. Amanda House, Veterinarian of UF Large Animal Internal Medicine, Clinical Assistant Professor, DACVIM, Equine Extension Specialist, Director of Equine Research Programs, and Course Director of the Practice-Based Equine Clerkship Program.
+Information provided by Dr. Amanda House, Veterinarian of UF Large Animal Internal Medicine, Clinical Associate Professor, DACVIM, Equine Extension Specialist, and Course Director of the Practice-Based Equine Clerkship Program.

 Neonatal Isoerythrolysis (NI)